jasontamez/PF2/README.md

 `"searchable_properties": FormatObject` - An object declaring any non-standard properties the `Values` have that may be searched for by an end-user

-`"lookup_shorthands": LookupObject` - An object declaring all shorthand lookup properties the `Values` may use
+`"lookup_shorthands": ARRAY_ShorthandLookupObject` - An object declaring all shorthand lookup properties the `Values` may use

 ---